patrici0/ecs-code-on-aws/03-DeployFargate/README.md

 After adding the information about your Availability Zones, click on **Next: Configure Security Settings**.

-After clicking on next, you should see a message saying that your load balancer is not using any secure listener.
+At this screen you should see a message saying that your load balancer is not using any secure listener.
 We can just skip this screen, by clicking on **Next: Configure Security Groups**.

 >NOTE: In a production environment, you should also have a secure listener on port 443.
 This will require an SSL certificate, which can be obtained from [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/), or from a registrar/any CA.  For the purposes of this workshop, we will only create the insecure HTTP listener.
 DO NOT RUN THIS IN PRODUCTION.